dyama/mruby-commandname/README.md

 # mruby-commandname

-Get self path string for embedded/precompiled mruby code in executable binary.
+Get self command path string for embedded/precompiled mruby code in executable binary.
 Please use it at your own risk.

 ## Example